matisilva/machine_learning_API/README.md

 # Generic API wrapper for ML model deploy
+This is a generic API to deploy easily Machine Learning models.
+The implementation uses Flask and Nginx as load_balancer.

 ## How to run the sample model [Titanic kaggle challenge]?
 For the first time run you have to train the model.
 You can call..